-Cathie has recently embarked on a Mindfullness course which she says helps her focus and make time for herself.
+Cathie has recently embarked on a Mindfulness course which she says helps her focus and make time for herself.

 ” If you don’t take care of yourself how can you expect to take care of others?”

-Mindfullness means waking up to the sights, sounds, smells and tastes of the present moment.
-That might be something as simple as the feel of a banister as we walk upstairs.
+Mindfulness means waking up to the sights, sounds, smells and tastes of the present moment.
+That might be something as simple as the feel of a bannister as we walk upstairs.